 But there are also some extra things you can do at home:

-- Encourage choice: Offer your toddler a small selection of dental-stage-appropriate toothbrushes to choose from.
-This could be a Flossbrush, a character toothbrush or an electric toothbrush
+- Encourage choice: Offer your toddler a small selection of dental-stage-appropriate kids toothbrushes to choose from.
+This could be a Flossbrush bristles toothbrush, a character toothbrush or a kids electric rechargeable toothbrush

 - Make toothbrushing fun: Whether you make up a brushing song, do a dance or tell a story, getting your toddler engaged is all part of the fun!